Appearance

 Architecture Violation [arch/no-feature-cycles]

-Cycle detected: billing -> notifications -> billing
+src/features/billing/service.ts:5 — billing -> notifications

 Asserts that dependencies between slices follow the declared order.
 The first layer may depend on the second, the second on the third, and so on -- but not in reverse.